 - Put the lid on the Instant Pot and turn the steam release valve to SEALING.
 Cook at HIGH pressure (or use the SOUP setting) for 20 minutes.
 Note: It will take the Instant Pot between 20 and 30 minutes to come to pressure before the cooking time will begin to count down.

-- When the cooking time has finished, press CANCEL and allow the pressure to naturally release for 15 minutes, then quick-release the remaining pressure (always make sure you protect your hands and stand back away from the pot – that steam is very hot!).
+- When the cooking time has finished, allow the pressure to naturally release for 15 minutes, then quick-release the remaining pressure (always make sure you protect your hands and stand back away from the pot – that steam is very hot!).
 Note: You can also do a full natural pressure release if you prefer; it will just take a little longer.

 - Turn the Instant Pot back on to SAUTE to bring the soup up to a boil.
 Once the soup is boiling, stir in the egg noodles and cook, stirring occasionally, as per the time on the package directions.